 [Hear it from DeNiro himself here: http://www.hark.com/clips/bcbjmqyjrq-if-i-go-fag ]

-Those who hold this belief assume that you can only have either heart OR balls.
+Those who hold this belief assume that they can only have either heart OR balls.
 And it makes sense.
 We’ve seen the spineless new-age hippie who makes love to the planet as he exudes infinite peace and frolics with fluttering fairies, but who’s also broke and hates all “successful” people for being evil and greedy.
 And we’ve seen the ruthless tycoon whose pursuits of power and success have built empires, but have also wreaked havoc in his family life, friendships, and beyond (does a certain President ring a bell?).

 However, some have begun to “get” a different truth: